Issue Brief // Federal Overreach

 • SB 549

-Cuts off state funding, tax incentives, and infrastructure support for ICE detention centers so Georgia taxpayers are not forced to subsidize federal detention expansion.
+Cuts off all Georgia state funding, tax incentives, and public infrastructure support for ICE immigration detention centers—refusing to make Georgia taxpayers complicit in federal detention expansion.

 Example Issues In The News